 Kentucky College of Optometry is part of the University of Pikeville, which was established in 1889 as a small Presbyterian college located in Pikeville, Kentucky.
 The University of Pikeville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, masters, and doctoral degrees.
 Any questions about the accreditation of the University of Pikeville may be directed to the Commission on Colleges at (404) 679-4500 or to 1866 Southern Lane, Decatur, Georgia 30033-4097.
 Additionally, inquiries may be made to the University of Pikeville at (606) 218-5250 or to 147 Sycamore Street, Pikeville, Kentucky 41501.

-The Kentucky College of Optometry has been granted pre-accreditation by the Accreditation Council on Optometric Education (ACOE).
+The University of Pikeville Kentucky College of Optometry has been granted the classification of "preliminary approval" by the Accreditation Council on Optometric Education (ACOE).